priyankpatel40/next15-starter/README.md

 ## Key Features

-- 🔒 Advanced authentication with Next-auth v5 (Auth.js)
+- 🔒 Advanced authentication with NextAuth v5 (Auth.js)
+- 🔥 Type checking TypeScript
-- ⚡ Seamless integration with Next.js 15 and server actions
+- ⚡ Seamless integration with Next.js 15 App Router and server actions
+- 📦 Type-safe ORM with Prisma and PostgreSQL
+- 🔴 Validation library with Zod
-- 🔑 Support for Credentials Provider
-- 🌍 OAuth integration with Google & GitHub
+- 🔑 Support for Credentials Provider and OAuth integration (Google & GitHub)
-- 🔐 Forgot password functionality
-- 📨 Email verification process
+- 📨 Email verification and change functionality
-- 🛡️ Two-factor authentication support
+- 🛡️ Two-factor authentication support with configurable settings
-- 👤 Role-based access control (Admin & User)
+- 👤 Role-based access control (Admin & User) with Admin-only content rendering
-- 🚪 Versatile login component (modal or redirect)
+- 🚪 Versatile login component (modal or redirect) and user registration component
-- 📝 User registration component
-- 🤔 Forgot password component
+- 🤔 Forgot password and verification components
-- ✅ Verification component
-- ❗ Comprehensive error handling component
+- ✅ Comprehensive error handling and login/logout functionality
-- 🔘 Login/Logout functionality
-- 🚫 Role Gate for content access
+- 🚫 Role Gate for content access and protected API routes
 - 🔍 Middleware exploration in Next.js
-- 🔗 Extended session management with Next-auth
+- 🔗 Extended session management with customizable NextAuth callbacks
-- 🔄 Customizable Next-auth callbacks
 - 💻 Examples for server & client components
-- 👑 Admin-only content rendering capabilities
-- 🔒 Protected API routes and server actions
-- 📧 Email change functionality with verification
-- 🔏 Password change with confirmation
-- ⚙️ Configurable two-factor authentication settings
-- 🏢 SuperAdmin dashboard for company management
 - 📊 Basic reporting features for SuperAdmins
-- 📨 Email dispatching using Google SMTP
 - 🎭 Comprehensive end-to-end testing with Playwright
-- 🎨 Tailwind CSS for responsive styling
-- 🌓 Support for dark and light themes
+- 🎨 Tailwind CSS for responsive styling with support for dark and light themes
-- 💳 Stripe integration for payment processing with webhook
+- 💳 Stripe integration for payment processing, including subscription management
-- 🌐 Internationalization support via Next Intl
+- 🌐 Internationalization support via Next-Intl

 ## Styling and Theming

 This project utilizes Tailwind CSS, a utility-first CSS framework, to facilitate the creation of responsive and customizable user interfaces.
 The application supports both dark and light themes, allowing users to select their preferred visual style.
 Theme-specific styles can be implemented using Tailwind's dark mode classes.

+### Translation (i18n) Setup

+This project utilizes next-intl in conjunction with Crowdin for translation management.
+As a developer, you primarily need to manage the English (or default language) version.
+Other languages are automatically generated and handled by Crowdin.
+You can collaborate with your translation team on Crowdin or use machine translation for assistance.

+To set up translation (i18n):

+1. Create an account at Crowdin.com and initiate a new project.
+You will find the project ID in the project settings.
+2. Generate Personal Access Tokens by navigating to Account Settings > API.
+3. In your GitHub Actions, define the following environment variables:
+   - `CROWDIN_PROJECT_ID`
+   - `CROWDIN_PERSONAL_TOKEN`

+Once these environment variables are set, your localization files will sync with Crowdin automatically whenever you push a new commit to the main branch.

 ## Getting Started